March 5, 2019

 Lentsherd (pronounced ‘Lanshard’) is an old Clovelly Shrove Tuesday custom.
 Historically the aim is to chase bad spirits away and drive the devil into the sea before Lent.
-This has been going on since the beginning of the Village , with information dating back to the 13th century.
+This has been going on for centuries.

 We like to invite as many children as possible to take part in Lentsherd.
 Those taking part receive a free pancake to decorate with toppings in the Harbour Bar at the Red Lion.
 The Harbour bar also offers a lovely selection of bar food should the family like to have supper before leaving.